1. Can I receive visitor's promotional materials (brochures, maps, booklets, etc.) to my address?

 To rent locations or shoot films and documentaries in Rome and in the Lazio region you must, instead, contact the Fondazione Roma Lazio Film Commission, Via Caio Mario, 7 - 00192 Roma - Italy, tel. +39 06 32600128; Fax: +39 06 9799 0817; www.romalaziofilmcommission.it

 7. Can I reproduce photographic images or take photographs in museums and archaeological sites?

 Yes, you can browse and buy on-line images of the museums and archaeological sites belonging to the Civic Museum Network: http://foto.museiincomuneroma.it

 To shoot and/or reproduce photographic images you must submit a request to the museum or institution where the work of art of your interest is located.
 Some museums offer the opportunity to apply for permission for the photo reproduction on their websites:

 To reproduce photographic images of the site www.turismoroma.it ,you must submit a request (liberatoria).

 8. How do I get information and reports on the accommodation capacity in Rome?

-On the ONT (Osservatorio Nazionale del Turismo) website (www.ontit.it) you can find and download official information (thematic and monographic surveys) on tourism in the Italian regions.
+On the www.enit.it you can find and download official information (thematic and monographic surveys) on tourism in the Italian regions.